 JoVE Chemistry is a peer reviewed, PubMed indexed journal dedicated to visualized publication of experiments across different areas of chemistry research including organic chemistry, chemical biology, electrochemistry, and polymer chemistry, among others.
 JoVE takes advantage of video technology to capture and transmit the multiple facets and intricacies of life science research.
 Using an international network of videographers, JoVE films and edits videos of researchers performing new experimental techniques at top universities, allowing students and scientists to learn them much more quickly.

-Collections I-VII all campuses.
+Collections I-X all campuses.

-Collection XI Oxford campus users only.
+Collection XI Oxford and Middletown campus users only.

 Access to the Arts & Sciences archival collections I-XI.
 Full-text archive of important scholarly periodicals in the Arts, Business, Humanities, Sciences and Social Sciences.
 JSTOR titles include a "moving wall" with a delay of one to ten years before making them available within the database.
 Topics covered include: African Studies, Anthropology, Art & Art History, Asian Studies, Biology, Business, Ecology, Economics, Education, General Science, History, Language & Literature, Law, Mathematics, Middle East Studies, Music, Philosophy, Political Science, Sociology, Statistics, and Zoology.

 Global Plants is a community-contributed database that features more than two million high resolution plant type specimen images and other foundational materials from the collections of hundreds of herbaria around the world.
 It is an essential resource for institutions supporting research and teaching in botany, ecology, and conservation studies.
 Through Global Plants, herbaria can share specimens, experts can determine and update naming structures, students can discover and learn about plants in context, and a record of plant life can be preserved for future generations.